The European Geoparks Network was established in June 2000 by four Geoparks:

 5.1 Designated Representatives

-Institutional Members should designate two persons to represent them at the EGN Coordination Committee, one is an Earth Scientist (using a broad definition of that term) with experience in geological heritage protection and/or promotion and the other is a geopark manager (including local authority representative) or a specialist on local development / community involvement / tourism.
+Institutional Members should designate two persons to represent them at the EGN Coordination Committee, one is an Earth Scientist (using a broad definition of that term) with experience in geological heritage protection and/or promotion and the other is a geopark manager (including a local authority representative) or a specialist on local development / community involvement / tourism.

 Cooperating Members can designate one (1) person to represent them at the EGN Coordination Committee